logo image

 The village has a bowling green and the Harbour Inn for drinks and meals.

-Garlieston Lodge Campsite is situated by the village for tents and tourers, also with a trout fishery.
+Garlieston Lodge Campsite is by the village for tents and tourers, also with a trout fishery.

-Galloway House and Estate are situated about 1 miles southwest of Garlieston.
+Galloway House and Estate are 1 miles southwest of Garlieston.

-The house was completed in the 1740s for Lord Garlies, sixth Earl of Galloway, and was once owned by the family of Dewar's Whisky.
+The House was completed in the 1740s for Lord Garlies, sixth Earl of Galloway, once owned by the family of Dewar's Whisky.

-Cruggleton Church is situated about 3 miles south of Garlieston next to the coastal road.
-This was the private chapel of Cruggleton Castle.
-The castle is a few hundred yards east of the church, through fields.
+Cruggleton Church is 3 miles south of Garlieston next to the coastal road.
+This was the private Chapel of Cruggleton Castle.
+The Castle is a few hundred yards east of the church, through fields.

 Garlieston History